Botox or Botulinum toxin is a product manufactured by the company Allergan. It is used for both cosmetic and medical treatment purposes.

 Who shouldn’t have this treatment?

 Individuals with pre-existing conditions, medical problems and dental issues should not have this surgery.
-Those with neuromuscular disorders like Myasthensia Gravis or Lambert Eaton Syndrome should not receive Botox.
-If you are pregnant or breast feeding you should not receive Botox.
+Those with neuromuscular disorders like Myasthenia Gravis or Lambert Eaton Syndrome should not receive Botox.
+If you are pregnant or breastfeeding you should not receive Botox.
 Those with skin or dental infections should not receive the treatment.